-- assessing the skills of experienced individuals who can demonstrate substantial competency in a priority trade qualification
+- recognition of prior learning (RPL)—assessment of the skills of experienced individuals who can demonstrate substantial competency in a priority trade qualification

 - minimise current and potential trade skills shortages